 Get the Legal Representation You Deserve

 A boat-related accident can devastate a victim and their family.
-Medical bills and lost wages can quickly exhaust a savings.
+Medical bills and lost wages can quickly exhaust savings.
 But with effective legal representation, victims and families can focus on what really matters: recovery.

-At Heintz & Becker, we’ll advise you of your legal options and protect your rights.
+At Heintz Law, we’ll advise you of your legal options and protect your rights.

 More importantly, we utilize state-of-the-art resources including accident reconstructionists and investigators to collect evidence and bolster your claim.

 Our Bradenton and Sarasota offices are prepared to take your call and assess your case today.
 Plus, we work on a contingent-fee basis, which means victims don’t pay anything unless we get results.